 Ohio State University

-Tony Alford, who has coached collegiate running backs for 22 years, is in his fifth season as assistant head coach for offense and running backs coach at Ohio State University, and he is in his 23rd year coaching running backs.
+Tony Alford is in his sixth season as assistant head coach for offense and running backs coach at Ohio State University, and he is in his 23rd year coaching running backs.

 Elliott went on to become the offensive rookie of the year in the NFL in 2016 after being the No. 4 overall pick in the NFL Draft.
 Weber was drafted in the 7th round of the 2019 NFL Draft by the Dallas Cowboys.

 Alford was hired by Urban Meyer in 2015.
 Their relationship dates to Meyer’s first year as an assistant coach at Colorado State University in 1990.
-Alford was a senior running back on a team coached by Earle Bruce.
+Alford was a senior running back on a CSU team coached by Earle Bruce.
 Meyer was in his first year as a receivers coach for the Rams.

 Alford, a 2015 Rivals.com Top 25 recruiter, a finalist for 247Sports’ 2011 national recruiter of the year and also one of the top 25 recruiters in the nation that year by Rivals.com, was born in Akron and lived in Ohio for over 16 years before moving to Colorado Springs as a high school senior.
 His father, Robert, was a three-year letterman in football at Kent State and coached high school football in Ohio for 10 years.
 Thus, most of Tony’s 22 years in coaching has been in the Midwest and central United States, including his first two collegiate jobs at Mount Union, in 1995, and at Kent State the following season.